rails/rails/guides/source/tuning_perf_for_deployment.md

 The default Puma configuration mentions that "as a rule of thumb, increasing the number of threads will increase how much traffic a given process can handle (throughput), but due to CRuby's Global VM Lock (GVL) it has diminishing returns and will degrade the response time (latency) of the application."

 To set the number of threads, you can change the call to the +threads+ method in +config/puma.rb+.
 Or you can set the +RAILS_MAX_THREADS+ environment variable, which will do the same.
+Make sure your +config/database.yml+ file sets +pool+ to be at least as high as the number of threads.

 ### Number of Processes